 Not long ago, no down payment home loans were the preferred financing option for many new homeowners.
 While not as popular as they once were, this type of mortgage can still be found -- provided borrowers know where to look and meet certain qualifications.
+Also, knowing how much house you can afford helps the lender know what you are working with.

 Also known as 100 percent financing, as the entire price of a home is borrowed, no down payment home loans are processed much like ordinary mortgages with down payments.
 Prospective homeowners need to present evidence of their income and assets, and their credit report is subject to review before they can be approved.